How We Rated the Best SD Card Repair Tools

 Memory cards can become corrupted for a variety of reasons, including:

 Here’s an interesting fact: humans are responsible for most cases of SD card corruption.
 Even though we don’t like to admit it, we’re often lazy to properly eject our SD cards before removing them, and we also have the tendency to use the same SD card in multiple devices even though we know that we shouldn’t.

 Many viruses and malware are designed with the intention of destroying files or corrupting the storage media with which they come in contact.
 Especially exposed to malware and viruses are memory cards in smartphones and other mobile devices because their users often download apps and files from the internet.

 Excessive heat and moisture can cause any SD card to become corrupted.
 These small storage devices are not meant to be durable, and they can easily be damaged if not properly protected and stored.

 Except for their storage capacity and data transfer speed, all SD cards seem more or less identical.
 However, there’s a huge difference in how reliable bargain bin versus brand-name SD cards are.
 To avoid corruption caused by manufacturing defects, you should always pay extra for SD cards from reputable manufacturers, such as SanDisk or Lexar.

 Memory card corruption can also be caused by buggy software, which is why it’s a good idea to first copy files from your SD card to your computer before you start editing them.

 Methods to Fix SD Card Corruption Without Software

 Here are some tried and tested methods that you can use to fix a corrupt or unresponsive SD card.
-To save time, we recommend you try the methods in the order they’re listed.

 Recommendations to Protect your SD Card